 - e verb: To make for one's own use in violation of a trust.

 5 Multiple choice questions

-- noun: A pernicious, evil influence or agent.
+- noun: A group or an assemblage.

 5 True/False questions